Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

     curl https://en.wikipedia.org/w/api.php -d "action=opensearch&search=orbis+cascade"

-The example above is a call to an **API** (Application Programming Interface) that searches Wikipedia for article titles containing "orbis cascade" and returns an object containing the submitted keywords, matching article titles, and URLs.
+The example above is a call to an **API** (Application Programming Interface) that searches Wikipedia for article titles containing "orbis cascade" and returns an object with the submitted keywords, matching article titles, and URLs.
 You can experiment with changing the string after "search=" from "orbis+cascade" to different keywords like your favorite author or your own institution's name.
 More examples and accepted parameters beyond "search" are listed in the [MediaWiki Action API Documentation](https://www.mediawiki.org/wiki/API:Opensearch).

 In general, APIs allow two applications to communicate.
 Many technology vendors offer APIs for institutions to interact with resources.